-After the software has been successfully installed, the Congratulations screen will appear.
+2. After the Adapter has been configured for the network, the Congratulations screen will appear.
 Click Connect to Network to connect to your network.
-For more information about the Wireless Network Monitor, refer to Chapter 5: Using the Wireless Network Monitor.

 Congratulations!
-The installation of the Wireless-G Notebook Adapter is complete.
+Setup is complete.

-To check the link information, search for available wireless networks, or make additional configuration changes, proceed to Chapter 5: Using the Wireless Network Monitor.
+To check the link information, search for available wireless networks, or make additional configuration changes, refer to "Chapter 5: Using the Wireless Network Monitor."